zackw/www.owlfolio.org/content/htmletc/legibility-of-embedded-web-fonts.md

 Title: Legibility of embedded Web fonts
 Date: 2011-04-05 16:20
-Category: HTML &amp;c
 Slug: legibility-of-embedded-web-fonts

-It's recently become possible to [em‌bed fonts][ef] in your website, so that you aren't limited to using the same old fonts that everyone already has on their computer.
+It's recently become possible to [embed fonts][ef] in your website, so that you aren't limited to using the same old fonts that everyone already has on their computer.
 Yay!
 Unfortunately, there are a lot of gotchas.
 Lots of people discuss the [technical gotchas][tech], but